lrayle/taxi/README.md

 ## Project Status
 This was a project prepared for Alexei Pozdnoukhov's Scalable Spatial Analytics course (CE263) at UC Berkeley in 2014.
 See 'LDA_writeup.pdf' for details.

-The jupyter notebooks contain the code I used for data preparation, model building, and some visualization.
+The jupyter notebooks contain the code I used for data preparation, model building, and some visualization-- including an implementation of the Gensim LDA model.
 The code is untested and not very clean.
 In the future I may find time make it more reproducible.